White Chipper Chocolate Cookies

-The other Sunday my husband was headed off to an evening meeting with the scouts at church and Jackson, my 8-year old, desperately wanted to make some cookies dad could take with him.
+Here’s a story from a few years ago: my husband was headed off to an evening meeting with the scouts at church and Jackson, my then 8-year old, desperately wanted to make some cookies dad could take with him.
 How could I argue with that?

 Except I was running around the kitchen trying to get dinner on the table and there was a baby that needed feeding and just then my five-year old with very low coping skills accidentally ran headfirst into the counter and the remaining charges were practicing half-nelsons in the living room and the general chaos of home made me declare, somewhat unfeelingly, that if Jackson really wanted to make cookies for dad, he would have to figure it out on his own.